WPMedia/arc-themes-blocks/.github/PULL_REQUEST_TEMPLATE.md

 _The reviewer of the PR should copy-paste this template into the review comments on review._

 - [ ] Linting code actions have passed.
 - [ ] Ran the code locally based on the test instructions.
 Even if the feature seems like a small addition of css, there could be unintended consequences.
-This can take time to catch if it's not caught at the source.
-We are working on better scoping.
+It's a goal to run the code locally.
 - [ ] I am a member of the engine theme team so that I can approve and merge this.
 If you're not on the team, you won't have access to approve and merge this pr.
-- [ ] Looked to see that the relevant code has code coverage, specifically.
-Not just if global code coverage is met.
+- [ ] Looked to see that the new or changed code has code coverage, specifically.
+We want the global code coverage to keep on going up with targeted testing.
-- [ ] There are no more warnings than necessary, if explained.
-The linter will show in-line any warnings when you're reviewing.
-- [ ] I'm not clicking boxes and blindly merging.